 Instead: Think of the video as a story.
 If you were telling someone about what you did for the customer, you’d probably say something like, “Customer XYZ had a problem on its packaging line that caused them to lose a ton of money.
 We fixed the issue by rolling out the Packaging King 2600.
 It’s been up for six months, and they’ve increased efficiency by 123 percent.”

 In addition, don’t be afraid to ask if you can get a video of the solution.
 Yes, this is a much more difficult request, since you’re creating a distraction in their workday and they now have to trust you with their brand reputation.
 Yes, it’s possible they’ll say no. But is it worth it to avoid the typical, glowing soundbite that comes off as fluffy, over-the-top praise?
 I think so.

 Avoid: In my humble opinion, one of the biggest mistakes I see in recruiting videos is to wedge the recruiting sales into the video.
-You know… “We offer competitive wages, a great benefits package and tuition reimbursement.”
+You know… “We offer competitive wages, a great benefits package, and tuition reimbursement.”

 Why doesn’t that work?
 For starters, in this economy, everyone offers those benefits.
 Second, listing information in a video isn’t engaging for the viewer.
 Most importantly, trend after trend is showing that workers, especially the coveted millennial generation, want to find a job that gives them a sense of purpose.
 They’re not interested in hearing the litany of benefits.
-They want to hear what you stand for and how they’ll be part of the company’s
+They want to hear what you stand for and how they’ll be part of the company’s greater good.